Dano-Swedish War (1512–1520): 1518

 At the beginning of 1518, Sten Sture sent troops to Västergötland, which were to attack the Danes.
-The Danes managed to avoid battle through negotiations.
+However, the Danes managed to avoid battle through negotiations.

 On June 6, Christian II set sail with a new army for Stockholm, where they arrived at midsummer.
 They set up a camp on Brunkebergsåsen, but later moved to Södermalm, where it was easier to defend themselves, but where they could also bombard Stockholm with cannons.
 Two Danish storming attempts were repulsed, after which Sten Sture decided to attack Christian II's troops from the south.
 At the end of July there was the battle of Brännkyrka, which was won by the Swedes, however with losses of around 1,600 people.

 The Danes retreated to Södermalm, where they were besieged.
 After six weeks, food shortages caused Christian II to set sail to obtain provisions, but during their attempts to stock up they were attacked by Sten Sture's forces.

 Negotiations began at the end of August.
 Christian II expressed wishes for a personal conversation with Sten Sture in Österhaninge church.
 As security, a hostage was exchanged from both sides.
 From the Swedish side, Hemming Gadh, Gustav Eriksson Vasa, Lars Sparre, Jöran Sparre, Olof Ryning and Bengt Nilsson.
 No conversation took place and the Danes set sail in early October with the Swedish hostage on board.